WAGR P and Pr classes: Pr class modifications

 By the late 1930s, with even more engines requiring urgent maintenance and repairs, orders were placed for an additional ten P class locomotives which would be improved through modifications to the boilers, bogies, headlights and valve gear.
 These new locomotives were constructed at the Midland Railway Workshops.
 The boilers featured an increase in pressure from 160 to 175psi, which provided more power, and the bogies were constructed in cast steel.
 These improved locomotives were delivered to the same operating specifications as the original P class, with the same weight distribution and boiler pressure limited to 160 psi, though improvements to the track and bridges on the Eastern Goldfields Railway in 1940 meant that they could be altered to use their designed power through the increasing of the axle load from 12.8 to 14.2 tons and the resetting of the boiler-top safety valves to 175 psi.
 The result was a 9% increase in tractive effort with the same economical running of the P class.

-The Pr class were numbered Pr138 to Pr147 and were further distinguished from other classes by the placement of running-board nameplates; each locomotive bearing the name of a prominent West Australian river, such as Ashburton, Avon and Chapman.
+The Pr class were numbered Pr138 to Pr147 and were further distinguished from other classes by the placement of running-board nameplates; each locomotive bearing the name of a prominent Western Australian river, such as Ashburton, Avon and Chapman.
 For this reason the class was initially known as the River class.
 They were the first WAGR locomotives to be given names.

 The Pr class proved such a success that it was decided to convert eight of the locally-constructed P class locomotives to Pr standard.
-Numbers 453-457, 459, 461 and 464 were rebuilt in this way and the naming practise was continued.
+Numbers 453-457, 459, 461 and 464 were rebuilt in this way and the naming practice was continued.
 These conversions retained their short tenders, and were completed between June 1941 and June 1944, when the demands of wartime traffic required more powerful locomotives.

 Following the war ten of the class were converted to oil burners in 1947 and again in 1949 due to industrial trouble on the Collie coalfields, where the WAGR obtained its coal fuel.
 These conversions were temporary, lasting only as long as the lack of fuel prevailed.
 In later years the boilers were modified to be interchangeable with the Pm and Pmr class locomotives, which were introduced in 1949.